extrawest/angular-starter/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

-### Start new project with this boilerplate

-Run `npm run first-config` to execute firstConfig.js file.

-This script will:

--   check your Node.js version (v18.17.1 required);
--   ask you to enter remote link to your repository;
--   remove all unnecessary files and folders;
--   install all necessary dependencies;
--   configure husky pre-commit hook;
--   remove .git directory;
--   create new .git directory and create first initial commit;
--   set new origin to your repository;
--   your boilerplate is ready to use!

 ## Created by Extrawest Angular Team